d3x0r/STFRPhysics/AI/Revised/homogeneous_propagation_framework_a_comparative_overview.md

 ### 7.1 The displacement sourcing relation remains foundational

+At present, the framework should not be summarized merely as "mass-energy sources displacement."
+That phrase is useful as a bulk shorthand, but it makes mass sound like an unexplained primitive.
+The more precise source-side statement is that intra-nuclear action -- the internal dynamics of nuclear-scale excitation structure -- sources displacement of the transport-supporting structure.
+The scalar mass-energy assigned to matter is then the downstream bulk bookkeeping of that sourcing capacity.

-At present, the statement that mass-energy sources displacement of the transport-supporting structure remains foundational in the sense that it is not yet reduced to a deeper excitation-level or nuclear-scale account internal to the broader program.
+This sourcing relation remains foundational in the sense that it has not yet been reduced to a complete excitation-level or nuclear-scale account internal to the broader program.
 Within the recovered kinematic and weak-field gravitational domain, the framework is already operationally closed enough to produce the main derived results.
-The open question is not whether that sector functions, but whether the sourcing relation can be derived from a deeper matter theory rather than retained as a primitive bridge.
+The open question is not whether that sector functions, but whether intra-nuclear displacement sourcing can be derived from a deeper matter theory rather than retained as a primitive bridge.

 This is the most important incompleteness to state plainly.

 ### 7.2 The full microphysical closure is not complete

 The broader program aims to ground matter, propagation, and gravity in a common medium picture.
-But the derivation from substrate to stable excitation to mass-loading to displacement is not yet fully closed.
+But the derivation from substrate to stable excitation to intra-nuclear action to bulk mass-loading to displacement is not yet fully closed.
 The excitation-layer work points in that direction, but the chain is not complete enough to claim that the displacement source sector has been wholly derived from deeper first principles internal to the framework.

 That distinction matters.
 This paper should not imply that the recovered SR/GR-level structure is somehow still waiting to be closed on its own terms.
-Rather, the open work begins when the framework attempts to unify that recovered structure with a deeper account of matter, excitation, and nuclear-scale behavior.
+Rather, the open work begins when the framework attempts to unify that recovered structure with a deeper account of matter, excitation, intra-nuclear action, and nuclear-scale behavior.

 ### 7.3 Strong-field and fully coupled regimes remain frontier problems